A good booth staff possess these 6 characteristics:

 A well-trained booth staff will know how to assess a prospect, ask a few key questions and make a decision on whether to end or take the conversation down further.

-#2 – Knows how to engage attendees without being like a used car salesmen
+2. They know how to engage attendees without being like a used car salesman